fleray/esri_web_playground/esri.d.ts and a sample/esri typescript/README.md

 Furthermore, I develop esri.d.ts on my spare time so let me know if you want to take part of it.

 Finally I would greatly appreciate to be aware of the projects using the esri.d.ts library.
 A simple mail is a nice reward.

+Thanks :
+Many thank's to schungx for his Dojo AMD 1.9 binding.

+Thanks to Patrice Freydiere for his work on esri AMD version (see his implementation at https://github.com/frett27/ESRI-TypeScript and samples at https://github.com/frett27/ESRI-TypeScript-Samples).